 SERVICES FOR LEARNING MANAGERS

 What do we do?
-The Language Learning Services Unit (LLSU) can help you organise language or communication skills training or testing for staff at your location.
+The Language Learning Services Unit (LLSU) can help you organize language or communication skills training or testing for staff at your location.

 Who do we support?
 We serve UN Secretariat learning managers and HR partners in charge of language training for staff in different offices, as well as peacekeeping and political missions.
 We can also support UN Agencies, Funds and Programmes through collaboration agreements.
 Find out more.